argoproj-labs/argocd-image-updater/docs/configuration/registries.md

 * `insecure` (optional) if set to true, does not validate the TLS certificate for the connection to the registry.
 Use with care.

+* `defaultns` (optional) defines a default namespace for images that do not specify one.
+For example, Docker Hub uses the default namespace `library` which turns an image specification of `nginx:latest` into the canonical name `library/nginx:latest`.

 * `tagsortmode` (optional) defines whether and how the list of tags is sorted chronologically by the registry.
 Valid values are `latest_first` (the last pushed image will appear first in list), `latest_last` (the last pushed image